BGforgeNet/BGforge-MLS-IElib/README.md

 Infinity Engine library for [BGforge MLS](https://github.com/BGforgeNet/VScode-BGforge-MLS).
 It can be used standalone as well.

-Essentially, it defines various global variables: opcode numbers, icon numbers, etc, so that they could be used instead of magic numbers, improving overall code readability.
+Essentially, it defines various constants: opcode numbers, icon numbers, etc, so that they could be used instead of magic numbers, improving overall code readability.
+(Similarly to what WeiDU [does](https://weidu.org/~thebigg/README-WeiDU.html#sec58).)

 __Note:__ it's in alpha, so backwards compatibility is not guaranteed for now.